Zhu Dehai: Criticism toward Zhu

-At first, self-criticism by the local cadres consolidated unity and affirmed allegiance to the Communist Party.
+At first, self-criticism by the local cadres consolidated unity and affirmed allegiance to the CCP.
 But amidst the Anti-Rightest Campaign, the charge against provincial nationalism became a political slogan.
-From the early 1958, some students at Yanbian University condemned Zhu and high cadres for nurturing Korean nationalism.
-The student groups put up more than 45,000 wall newspapers accusing local cadres of being "provincial nationalists" on the campus wall of Yanbian University from April to May in 1958.
+From the early 1958, some students at Yanbian University condemned Zhu and high cadres for nurturing Korean [ethnic] nationalism.
+The student groups put up more than 45,000 wall newspapers accusing local cadres of being "local [ethnic] nationalists" on the campus wall of Yanbian University from April to May in 1958.
 One of the wall newspapers condemned Zhu and vice governor Li Haoyuan for their alleged claim that all ethnic Koreans in northeastern China should be governed by the autonomous government.

 Zhu withheld taking action against the movement, waiting for the situation to calm down.
 After a turbulent couple of months, the Anti-Rightist Campaign tapered out late 1958.
 Zhu and high-ranking cadres in Yanbian prefecture maintained their position, despite strong demands to resign.
 However, the movement succeeded in abolishing of the Ethnic Education Agency of Jilin Province, which Zhu established.
-Six officials of the agency, five Korean and one Mongolian, were purged for allegedly being "provincial nationalists", at the demands of protesters.
+Six officials of the agency, five Korean and one Mongolian, were purged for allegedly being "local [ethnic] nationalists", at the demands of protesters.
 Consequently, the leading cadres of Yanbian denounced Korean nationalism, and calls for more autonomy were strictly restricted.